sanskrit/raw_etexts/mixed/ebhAratI-sampat/kAvyAni/padyam/aruNagiriH/godavarmayashobhUShaNam.md

-*parikarâṅkura* is seen in Appayya Dīksita's *Kuvalayânanda*, but the other two are not regarded as independent alaṅkāras in any of the common works on the subject. *Tatkara* is the same as what Vidyânâtha illustrates as another variety of *samuccaya*, and it is noteworthy that Arunagiri himself calls it only as a variety of *[samuccaya](# "Vide infra p.
-45: स समुच्चयभेद एव ।")¹*, though he gives it a separate name.*Prašnottara* is usually included in *uttara*.
-Jayadeva in his *Candrāloka,* however, speaks of a *[prasnottara](# "Candraloka, V. 108.")*, but it is the same as Arunagiri's *uttara.*
+*parikarâṅkura* is seen in Appayya Dīksita's *Kuvalayânanda*, but the other two are not regarded as independent alaṅkāras in any of the common works on the subject. *Tatkara* is the same as what Vidyânâtha illustrates as another variety of *samuccaya*, and it is noteworthy that Arunagiri himself calls it only as a variety of *samuccaya[^13]¹*, though he gives it a separate name.*Prašnottara* is usually included in *uttara*.
+Jayadeva in his *Candrāloka,* however, speaks of a *prasnottara[^14]*, but it is the same as Arunagiri's *uttara.*

+[^13]: "Vide infra p.
+45: स समुच्चयभेद एव ।"

+[^14]: "Candraloka, V. 108."

  Secondly, the order in which the alaṅkaras are dealt with in the two works is slightly different.
 There is a logical sequence in the order adopted in *Pratāparudriya*, but not so much in *Godavarmayaśobhūṣaṇa.*